KDahir247/UnityTechDemo/README.md

 <br/>
 Working on the MessagePack Attributes on the Database Data script for all the database tables (currently)
 <br/>
-After Database system passes i will be working on the snapshot provider system and architecture (Animation that are utilizing the burst compiler)
+After Database system passes i will be working on the snapshot provider system and architecture (Animation that are utilizing the burst compiler), which can be located in Assets->Scripts->Animation->Provider

 Unity Packages using:
 Addressables,